jordanlevett/webpage/about.md

 ---
 ![Profile Image]({% if site.external-image %}{{ site.picture_hd }}{% else %}{{ site.url }}/{{ site.picture_hd }}{% endif %})

-<p>I started in Jan 2022 as a PhD student at Mila, where I study deep learning under the supervision of <a href="https://yoshuabengio.org/">Yoshua Bengio</a>.
-I am grateful to be supported by a <a href="https://bourses.umontreal.ca/repertoire-des-bourses/detail-dune-bourse/bid/1812/bsl/Bourses-en-intelligence-artificielle-des-%C3%89tudes-sup%C3%A9rieures-et-postdoctorales-ESP-2022-2023/">Université de Montréal Graduate AI Fellowship</a>.</p>
+<p>I am pursuing my Ph.D. at Mila supervised by <a href="https://yoshuabengio.org/">Yoshua Bengio</a>.
+My research on robust reasoning is generously supported by a <a href="https://bourses.umontreal.ca/repertoire-des-bourses/detail-dune-bourse/bid/1812/bsl/Bourses-en-intelligence-artificielle-des-%C3%89tudes-sup%C3%A9rieures-et-postdoctorales-ESP-2022-2023/">Université de Montréal Graduate AI Fellowship</a>.</p>

-<p>Before that, I was an AI researcher at Microsoft working on the large-scale deployment of GPT-3, principled approaches to large model training, and theories of infinitely wide neural networks.
-I'm broadly interested in machine learning and natural language processing.</p>
+<p>Before that, I was a researcher at Microsoft working on the large-scale deployment of GPT-3, principled approaches to large model training, and theories of infinitely wide neural networks.</p>

-<p>I spent a year as an <a href="https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/">AI resident</a> at Microsoft Research, after graduating with a BSc in Computer Science and Cognitive Science from Johns Hopkins University.
-While at JHU, I worked for the <a href="https://www.clsp.jhu.edu/">Center for Language and Speech Processing</a> and was advised by <a href="https://www.cs.jhu.edu/~vandurme/">Ben Van Durme</a>.</p>
+<p>I spent a wonderful year as an <a href="https://www.microsoft.com/en-us/research/academic-program/microsoft-ai-residency-program/">AI resident</a> at Microsoft Research Redmond, where I worked closely with <a href="https://www.microsoft.com/en-us/research/people/gregyang/">Greg Yang</a>.
+I obtained my bachelor's degree in Computer Science and Cognitive Science from Johns Hopkins University, where I was advised by <a href="https://www.cs.jhu.edu/~vandurme/">Ben Van Durme</a>.</p>

 <h2>Some Publications</h2>